 not employed by the DOR.

-Each SRC member shall be appointed to serve no more than two consecutive full three-year terms (with the exception of the representatives from CAP and the American Indian Vocational Rehabilitation Projects).
-If a council member is initially appointed to replace a former member who did not complete his or her term, the new council member must be appointed for the remainder of the vacated term for which he or she is being appointed – not a full three-year term.
+Each SRC member shall be appointed to serve no more than two consecutive full three-year terms (except for the representatives from CAP and the American Indian Vocational Rehabilitation Projects).
+If a council member is initially appointed to replace a former member who did not complete their term, the new council member must be appointed for the remainder of the vacated term for which they are being appointed – not a full three-year term.
 Once that initial term is completed, the individual may be appointed to fill a second term of three years.

 Any vacancy occurring in the membership of the SRC shall be filled in the same manner as the original appointment.
 The vacancy of one or more members shall not affect the power of the remaining members to execute the duties of the SRC.